-The Upright Hold
+The Upright Breastfeeding Position

 So let me introduce you to the upright feeding position.
 It is also called the Koala, Saddle position, or the Australian feeding position.

 Firstly, let me reassure you that there is no right or wrong way to breastfeed.
-If you have found a comfortable position for both you and your baby, then hang on to it!
+If you have found a comfortable position for you and your baby, hang on to it!
 The main thing is that your little one is latching well and getting the nutrition they need.

 The upright hold works very well for the slightly older baby, who can already hold their head up.
 If you have a particularly active baby who loves to look around, this location gives them a better view of their surroundings.

 - Excess wind or colic.
-In this position, gravity helps keep the milk in the baby’s tummy after swallowing, rather than coming back up.
+In this position, gravity helps keep the milk in the baby’s tummy after swallowing rather than coming back up.
 This also allows them to burp a little easier.

 - Mastitis and blocked ducts.
 This position drains the milk from the lower part of the breast, which could help moms struggling with blocked ducts or mastitis in this area.

 - Babies with runny noses or blocked ears.
 If your little one suffers from any mouth deformities or difficulties (cleft pallet, breathing, or swallowing issues) or you have a reflux baby, this breastfeeding position may be beneficial.

 - If your baby is particularly fond of being in the sling or pouch, this feeding method fits perfectly, and the mom can nurse while standing or walking.

 - One of the most important things is to make sure that your baby’s head and neck are supported and in alignment.